Ultimate Infiniti G37 Mods Guide

 G37 Additional Upgrades

-Now that you’ve got your G37 looking, performing, and handling to the best of its abilities, it’s time to consider the other options that you may have neglected up until now.
+Now that you’ve got your G37 looking, performing, and handling to the best of its abilities, it’s time to consider the other options you may have neglected up until now.

 Our Double Din Headunit guide will help you find the perfect replacement for the stock stereo.
 With the G37 not getting any younger, this is the ideal way to keep up with the latest technology.

-If you’re serious about your drifting or racing, then you’ll soon realize that the stock steering wheel isn’t ideal for fast-paced action, so you’ll want to explore the best steering wheels on the market.
+If you’re serious about your drifting or racing, you’ll soon realize that the stock steering wheel isn’t ideal for fast-paced action, so you’ll want to explore the best steering wheels on the market.

 Thank you for reading our Infiniti G37 Mods guide.